 - 1 tangerine divided into segments

-- 2 Tablespoons grass fed butter or coconut oil
+- 2 Tbsp grass-fed butter or coconut oil

 Boil sweet potatoes in a large pot of water.
 Drain and slide skins off of potatoes.
-Mash in a large bowl, add rest of ingredients and mix well.
+Mash in a large bowl, add the rest of the ingredients, and mix well.
 Place in coconut oil greased casserole dish.
 Spread topping over sweet potato mixture.
 Bake at 375 degrees for about 25 minutes or until warm and topping is lightly toasted.